sameermeher/aws-bootcamp-cruddur-2023/journal/week1.md

     => => writing image sha256:8124e9bed0235041ddf5b2ce0ff1df136313886a52e4ad32274704ba9e853fb4                                                                                                     0.0s
     => => naming to docker.io/library/backend-flask-service                                                                                                                                         0.0s
     ```
-2. **Push and tag a image to DockerHub**
+3. **Push and tag a image to DockerHub**
 I already have a account in DockerHub.
 Tagged and Pushed the backed-flask image into DockerHub

     ```
     docker build -t sameerkm/backend-flask-service:1.0 .
     docker push sameerkm/backend-flask-service:1.0
     ```
-3. **Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes**
+4. **Launch an EC2 instance that has dockerinstalled, and pull a container to demonstrate you can run your own docker processes**
 To complete this task, I lauched an EC2 instance (t2.micro), attached a Security Group (with Inbound Rule allowed from source '0.0.0.0/0').
 As I wanted Docker pre-installed in the lauched EC2 instance, I added the instructions in the user-data.
 User Data Code -
     ```